Thursday, December 10, 2009

 Eeeeeet, eet, eet, eet

-You spent half of your life trying to
+You spent half of your life trying to fall behind

 You're using your headphones to drown out your mind